maoberlehner/markus-oberlehner-net/content/blog/how-to-drastically-reduce-estimated-input-latency-and-time-to-interactive-of-ssr-vue-applications.md

 ### Not loading and hydrating components at all

 So much about conditionally hydrating components.
 But what about all those components which are only representational?
 They might only show some text and an image but they don't have any functionality other than just rendering content.
-Why even bother with loading the JavaScript code and doing expensive rehydrating of server side rendered code if the rendered HTML output of those components doesn't change no matter what?
+Why even bother with loading the JavaScript code and doing expensive rehydrating of server-side rendered code if the rendered HTML output of those components doesn't change no matter what?

 ```html
 <template>